prytlubomir/image_cropper/README.md

 ## Using as an application

-Images from the input directory will crop on top and bottom and be saved to the output directory, according to the `config.py` file.
+Images from the input directory will crop on top and bottom and be saved to the output directory, according to the `config.ini` file.

 ### Installing